Abirgit44/Data_Analysis_Assignment_June/README.md

 # 📊 Data Analysis Project

+Hello, I am Abir Maiti from Kharagpur, India.
 Welcome to my data analysis project repository!
 In this project, I've tackled several questions using various tools and techniques.
 Let's dive into the details:

+## About This Project

+This repository showcases my work as a fresher Data Analyst from India.
+I've applied my skills in EDA, machine learning, data visualization, and data transformation to solve real-world data analysis challenges.

 ## Questions Solved